Expert with Clustering: Hierarchical Online Preference Learning Framework: Experiments

 \section{Experiments}

-In this section, we have established empirical analyses to evaluate the application of the Expert with Clustering (EWC) algorithm through a comprehensive set of experiments.
-The experiments are designed to assess the performance of the EWC algorithm in learning driver preferences in an online setting, especially focusing on its ability to adapt to new data and to make accurate route recommendations based on eco-driving considerations.
+In this section, we assess the Expert with Clustering (EWC) algorithm through experiments designed to evaluate its performance in learning driver preferences online, particularly its adaptability to new data and accuracy in making eco-friendly route recommendations.